 If you haven’t been diagnosed, an allergist can do a simple test to see if you’re positive to Ragweed, or some of the common mold spores that are also floating around in the cooler, drier air.
-Over-the-counter antihistamines can take some of the edge off the symptoms, but the prescription sprays work faster and are less sedating.
+Over-the-counter antihistamines can take some of the edges of the symptoms, but the prescription sprays work faster and are less sedating.

 I have been so pleased that my patients who have had prior problems with ragweed or mold are doing so well on the allergy drops (sublingual immunotherapy).